JuanHasbunZem/PierreAuthId/README.md

 For this program, the user will be prompted to navigate towards a page for treats or a page for flavors.
 Either page will display all currently saved data from an exported database.
 If there is no data at all, the page will display a message and inform the user they should add some.
 Each page (treats or flavors) will also have links to allow the user to fill out a form to add either to the database.
 A list of each is provided with links to view all the information for that specific flavor or treat.

+Note: The splash page the user enters the site on does not require authorization, but registeration/log-in is required for continuing on any other links.

 ## Setup/Installation Requirements